thiago-neves/three-column-card-component/README.md

-# Frontend Mentor - 3-column card component solution
+# Frontend Mentor - 3-column card component

 This is a solution to the [3-column card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).